typst/typst/tests/typ/lint/suppressed-scripted-warnings.typ

 ---
 #import "@test/second-warner:0.1.0" as unsuppressed
 #import "@test/warner:0.1.0" as suppressed
 #nowarn(suppressed)

-suppressed.cause_warn("I am not emitted")
+#suppressed.cause_warn("I am not emitted")
-// The line in the package is matching the line of the statement here by design, to help with the test setup (see first test case)
+// The line in the package is matching the line of the statement here by design, to help with the test setup (see first test case).
-// Warning: 7-40 I am emitted
+// Warning: 27-34 I am emitted
-unsuppressed.cause_warn("I am emitted")
+#unsuppressed.cause_warn("I am emitted")